lsst/rtn-106/index.rst

 The conditions under which the first alerts end-to-end demo can occur are:

 * agency security review complete (done)
-* all observatories are on-sky
+* all observatories are on-sky (done)
 * all components are online
 * compatible fields are scheduled for observations
-* draft EPO announcements are prepared
+* draft EPO/Comms announcements are prepared
 * humans are available